11 May Ensuring accurate medical translations for Contract Research Organizations (CROs)

 - Proofreading, refers to the technique of reading a copy of a document, normally by a third person, to detect and correct possible errors.

-- Translation reviews by another translator. by another translator.
+- Translation reviews by another translator.
 Once the translation is complete, another technique is to send it for review to another translator to check and correct the document, or even improve it, in order to make the document appear as one written directly in the target language.
 However, the second translator must compare the translation directly to the original source text.
 The reviewed document then is submitted to the first translator for approval, in order to validate the changes.
 This can include a discussion between translators until the final accurate medical translation version is rendered.

 Both, contract research organizations and their clients or sponsors, know that having accurate medical translations of the required documents and in a timely manner is a critical function to any successful clinical trial.